2014 Crimean status referendum: History

-Polling
+Polling prior to Russian occupation

-Polling in 2008 by the Ukrainian Centre for Economic and Political Studies, also called the Razumkov Centre, found that 63.8% of Crimeans (76% of ethnic Russians, 55% of ethnic Ukrainians, and 14% of ethnic Crimean Tatars, respectively) would like Crimea to secede from Ukraine and join Russia, and that 53.8% of Crimeans would like to preserve its current status but with expanded powers and rights (note that these are mutually exclusive propositions with overlapping support).
-Razumkov characterized Crimeans' views as controversial and unsteady, and therefore vulnerable to internal and external influences.
-The Razumkov Centre states in a 2009 analysis, that the second half of 2008 saw a rise in conflict (as a result of the Orange Revolution).
-Surveys from 2008-11, however, showed a rise of respondents who defined Ukraine as their "motherland" up from 32% to 71%.
+Polling in 2008 by the Ukrainian Centre for Economic and Political Studies, also called the Razumkov Centre, found that a majority of Crimeans simultaneously approved the idea of joining Russia (63.8%), while also supporting the idea of remaining within Ukraine if Crimea was given greater autonomy (53.8%).
+Razumkov concluded that "the desired status of Crimea remains undecided by its residents.
+In their approaches, Crimeans reveal confusion, as they sometimes support mutually excluding alternatives...
+That is, half of Crimeans may, dependent on circumstances, support both secession of Crimea from Ukraine and an opposite scenario."

+In contrast, the Kyiv Post polling found that from 2008–11, there rise of respondents who defined Ukraine as their "motherland" to increase from 32% to 71%.

-The United Nations Development Programme conducted a series of polls in Crimea between 2009 and 2011 about the question of leaving Ukraine and joining Russia with a sample size of 1,200:
+The United Nations Development Programme conducted a series of polls in Crimea between 2009 and 2011 about the status of Crimea and the question of leaving Ukraine and joining Russia with a sample size of 1,200:

-A poll by the International Republican Institute in May 2013 found that 53% wanted "Autonomy in Ukraine (as today)", 12% were for "Crimean Tatar autonomy within Ukraine", 2% for "Common oblast of Ukraine" and 23% voted for "Crimea should be separated and given to Russia".
+A poll by the International Republican Institute in May 2013 found that 53% wanted "Autonomy in Ukraine (as today)", 12% were for "Crimean Tatar autonomy within Ukraine", 2% for "Common oblast of Ukraine", and 23% voted for "Crimea should be separated and given to Russia".